Devil's Cigarette Lighter: Extinguishment

 Preparations to extinguish the fire took five months, and were led by well fire expert Red Adair.
 Adair worked the fire with Asger "Boots" Hansen and Ed "Coots" Matthews, who later formed the Boots & Coots well control company.
 Adair's team cleared wreckage from near the wellhead with shielded bulldozers, dug wells, and excavated three reservoirs for water supplies.

 On April 28, 1962, Adair used a modified bulldozer with a 66 ft arm to move a metal drum containing a 550 lb nitroglycerin charge to the well.
-Adair, Matthews, Hansen and Charlie Tolar rode the rig, protected by a metal heat shield and water sprays, with Adair driving and the others on a shielded platform while medical teams and evacuation helicopters stood by.
+Adair, Matthews, Hansen and Charley Tolar rode the rig, protected by a metal heat shield and water sprays, with Adair driving and the others on a shielded platform while medical teams and evacuation helicopters stood by.
 After positioning the explosives, the team ran to a trench about 150 ft from the well.
 The explosion extinguished the fire by displacing oxygen from the area of the ruptured well.
 Water from the reservoirs was used to flood the area for two days to cool the well.
 Drilling mud was pumped into the hole to control the flow of gas and the well was capped after four days of work.
 Lateral wells to the GT2 well bore pumped mud into the bore to help to control the flow of gas.

 The exploit made Adair a celebrity.
 Part of the John Wayne movie Hellfighters (1968) was loosely based upon the feats of Adair during the 1962 Sahara Desert fire.